innerfunction/Q-android/README.md

 ````

 ## API
-The Promise exposes only the Deferred methods needed to attach additional handlers or determine the state: *then*, *error* and the ones to change the state: *resolve*, *reject*
+The Promise exposes only the Deferred methods needed to attach additional handlers or determine the state: *then*, *error* and the ones to change the state: *resolve*, *reject*:
+* then()
+* error()
+* resolve()
+* reject()

+Static methods:
+* Defered.defer():
+* Defered.all()

+Callbacks Objects:
+* Defered.ICallback: interface
+* Defered.Callback
+* Defered.AsyncCallback
+* Defered.ErrorCallback

 ## Use cases
 Promises became utils when using in conjunction with function which return Promises.
 This way it's easier to control process and is cleaner to calls to async methods.
+Examples in git.

 ## Notes
 Documentation includes the following: